apache/maven-scm/src/site/markdown/scm-url-format.md

 ## SCM URL

-The general format for a SCM URL is
+The general format for an SCM URL is

 ```
 scm:<provider id><delimiter><provider-specific part>
 ```

-As delimiter you can use either colon `:` or a pipe `|`, if you use a colon for one of the variables \(e.g. a Windows path\).
+For a delimiter, you can use either colon `:` or a pipe `|`, if you use a colon for one of the variables \(e.g. a Windows path\).

 For information about supported provider IDs and the provider-specific part, see the appropriate [SCM implementation](./scms-overview.html).